Distinguishing Neutron Star vs. Low-Mass Black Hole Binaries with Late Inspiral & Postmerger Gravitational Waves $-$ Sensitivity to Transmuted Black Holes and Non-Annihilating Dark Matter: Distinguishability of BNS BLMBH Mergers

-\subsection{Dependence on Luminosity distance}
+\subsubsection{Dependence on Luminosity Distance}

-Having analyzed the FF and the $\mathcal{B}$ across various EoS and for the different detectors, we now investigate how $\mathcal{B}$ varies as a function of the luminosity distance $ D_L $.
-We have argued that the waveform fit in the postmerger phase is generally poorer than in the inspiral phase.
-However, the corresponding Bayesian evidence varies across detectors due to their differing sensitivity profiles.
-For most cases, the evidence is higher in the inspiral phase, primarily because current detectors exhibit superior sensitivity at lower frequencies.
-Nonetheless, for stiffer EoS and in detectors with enhanced high-frequency sensitivity; such as NEMO, the Bayesian evidence in the postmerger phase can surpass that of the inspiral phase.
+We now show how the distinguishing ability varies as a function of the distance of the source $ D_L $.
+We can readily conclude from Eq.\,\ref{eq:Bayes Factor} that the dependence is given by $\log\mathcal{B}\propto 1/D_L^2$.
+It follows from the fact that $\rm FF$ is independent of $D_L$ and $\rho_{\rm opt}$ scales as $1/D_{L}$.
+One can compare the detectors at a common benchmark source distance, if needed, by scaling the BFs as above.

-In Fig.\,\ref{fig_BF}, we present the Bayes Factor $ \mathcal{B}^{\rm LMBH}_{\rm BNS} $ as a function of $ D_L $ for the different detectors under consideration, illustrating how the discriminating power between LMBH-LMBH and BNS mergers evolves with increasing source distance.
-For this comparison, we present the total Bayes Factor evaluated over the full frequency range from 500 Hz to 4000 Hz.
-As before, we consider the LMBH-LMBH merger as the true signal.
+In Fig.\,\ref{fig_BF}, we present the total Bayes factor $ \mathcal{B}^{\rm BNS}_{\rm BLMBH} $ evaluated over the full frequency range from 500 Hz to 4000 Hz, as a function of $ D_L $ for the different detectors under consideration.
+As before, we consider the BNS merger as the true signal.
 The strongest Bayesian evidence is observed for stiffer EoS.
-For the stiffest EoS (2H), the NEMO detector yields a $\mathcal{B}$ exceeding 1000 even at a distance of 200 Mpc, whereas LIGO\,A+ provides negligible evidence at that distance.
+For the EoSs 2H \emph{\&} H4, the NEMO detector yields a $\mathcal{B}$ exceeding 1000 even at a distance of 200 Mpc, whereas LIGO\,A+ provides negligible evidence at that distance.
 However, with LIGO\,A+ and with the stiffest EoS 2H, events within 50 Mpc still yield significant evidence.
-For CE and ET, the evidence remains strong, exceeding a factor of 100, up to 600 Mpc for the same EoS.
+For CE and ET, the evidence remains strong, exceeding a factor of 100, up to 600 Mpc for the same EoSs.
 The Bayesian evidence decreases progressively from stiffer to softer EoSs.
 For the softest EoS (2B), the evidence becomes notably small, as the NSs are sufficiently compact to closely mimic the LMBH waveform.
 Even with the most sensitive detectors like CE and ET, the Bayes Factor for EoS 2B is only around 11 at 200 Mpc.
 The intermediate EoSs exhibit evidence values that lie between those of 2H and 2B, and this trend is consistently observed across all detectors.
 The two finite-temperature EoSs, $\rm BHB\Lambda\phi$\,\cite{Banik:2014qja} and LS220\,\cite{Lattimer:1991nc}, lead to noticeable differences in the waveform already from the late inspiral phase, resulting in a huge Bayesian evidence from the inspiral phase itself.
-To be conservative, here we omit them.
+To be conservative, here we have omitted them.